EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 		stream.refresh();
 	};

 The function looks a bit more complicated, but the main idea is to either replace the value of the "sortOrder" predicate or add the predicate with the necessary value to the beginning of the search query in case the "sortOrder" predicate was not defined.
-After the query update, the "refresh" function is called for the Stream control to fetch the data based on the new search query and rerender the UI.
+After the query update, the "refresh" function is called for the Stream app to fetch the data based on the new search query and rerender the UI.

 ## Labels